 A 301 (Permanent) redirect, on the other hand, does pass on link juice.
 If your confident that the target URL will never change, and it's not an affiliate link, then use 301 type redirects.
 You can use this type of link redirect for non-affiliate links that you want to track.

 A 302 (Temporary) redirect should technically work the same as a 307 (Temporary) — but it doesn't in all browsers.
 It's an older standard that has since been updated / replaced by the 307 (Temporary).
 If you're creating new links, you should use the 307.

 Will I get in trouble for link cloaking?

 Be sure to understand the difference between cloaking (redirecting / shortening) and cloaking (masking), which I explained above, and you shouldn't get into any trouble.
 To be on the safe side, you should also make sure that you read the rules for each affiliate program you're a part of to confirm that they don't specifically prohibit link redirection.
 However in my experience with hundreds of affiliate programs, the only one I ever ran into that prohibited the practice was Amazon, so it's not common to prohibit the practice.

 If you decide to go with either Pretty Links Pro or Thirsty Affiliate, let me know what you think about the plugins after you start using them.
 Alternatively if you've got any other great link redirection plugins to recommend, please do so in the comments below.

 ✈️ Are you a travel blogger?

-Be sure to check out the rest of the resources in my Travel Blogger Success Kit while you’re here and join our Travel is Life Tribe.
-If you have any questions about affiliate link management, leave a comment at the bottom of this post or e-mail [email protected]
+Be sure to check out the rest of the resources in my Travel Blogger Success Kit while you're here and join the Travel is Life Creators.
+If you have any questions about affiliate link management, leave a comment at the bottom of this post or e-mail [email protected].